More than 1 million voters switch to GOP in warning for Dems

 There was not a single “aha moment” that convinced her to switch, but by 2020, she said the Democratic Party had “left me behind.”

-“The party itself in no longer Democrat, it’s progressive socialism,” she said, specifically condemning Biden’s plan to eliminate billions of dollars in student debt.
+“The party itself is no longer Democrat, it’s progressive socialism,” she said, specifically condemning Biden’s plan to eliminate billions of dollars in student debt.

 Peoples reported from New York.